DDR5 SDRAM: Intel

 The 12th generation Alder Lake, 13th generation Raptor Lake, as well as 14th generation Raptor Lake Refresh CPUs support both DDR5 and DDR4 but, usually, there are only DIMM sockets for either one or the other on a motherboard.
 Some mainboards with Intel's H610 chipset support both DDR4 and DDR5, but not simultaneously.

 Sapphire Rapids server CPUs, Core Ultra Series 1 Meteor Lake mobile CPUs, and the latest Core Ultra Series 2 Arrow Lake desktop CPUs all exclusively support DDR5 and Arrow Lake also supports CUDIMM DDR5 memory standard that allows for higher default speed of 6400 MT/s.

 AMD

 DDR5 and LPDDR5 are supported by the Ryzen 6000 series mobile APUs, powered by their Zen 3+ architecture.
 Ryzen 7000 and Ryzen 9000 series desktop processors also support DDR5 memory as standard.

 Epyc fourth-generation Genoa and Bergamo server CPUs have support for 12-channel DDR5 on the SP5 socket.
+The Epyc 9006 series supports 16 channel DDR5 RDIMMs (max 8000 MT/s) or MRDIMMs (max 12800 MT/s) in its Socket SP7 versions and 8 channels of the same in the Socket SP8 versions.